alphagov/metadata-api/README.md

 ## Development

-You can run the tests locally by running the following to use `godep` to fetch the dependencies:
+You can run the tests locally by running the following to use `third_party.go` to fetch the dependencies:

 ```bash
 make